paradedb/paradedb/README.md

 ### Usage

-After the `init` command is done, the realtime server can be integrated with the sdk by creating a `RealtimeServer` object:
+After the `init` command is done, the realtime server can be integrated with the SDK by creating a `RealtimeServer` object:

 ```python
 my_rt_server = RealtimeServer(host="0.0.0.0")